Ohio Catastrophic Injury & Product Liability Lawyer: Traumatic Amputation

 While Ohio has statutory caps on damages in many cases, those caps do not apply to amputation injuries or to financial or economic damages.
 The following damages are applicable in most traumatic amputation lawsuits.
 Each element of damages are assigned a separate value based on the individual’s experience.

-If you have questions about the root cause of a catastrophic amputation or the available legal remedies to improve the quality of life and medical care, call The Lyon Firm for a no cost and confidential consultation (800) 513- 2403.
+If you have questions about the root cause of a catastrophic amputation or the available legal remedies to improve the quality of life and medical care in Ohio, call The Lyon Firm for a no cost and confidential consultation (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer those critical questions.